-Mr. Paul Doyle, Agent for Asafa Powell.
+Mr. Paul Doyle, Agent for Ms. Sherone Simpson.

-For the Respondent: Mr. Lackston L. Robinson, Counsel for JADCO.
+Mr. Lackston L. Robinson, Counsel for JADCO.
+For the Respondent:

-- 4.7 The Panel was assisted at the hearing by Mr. Christopher Singer, Counsel to CAS who served as Ad hoc clerk. - 4.8 Powell had been granted permission by the Panel to call witnesses by telephone but he indicated at the hearing itself that the only witnesses that the Panel would hear from would be himself and his agent, Paul Doyle. - 4.9 The Respondent did not call any witnesses at the hearing. - 4.10 At the hearing the Panel heard the detailed submissions of counsel as well as the evidence of the following witnesses: - Mr. Asafa Powell testified about his dismay upon discovering that he had tested positive for a specified substance.
-He also testified about his relationship with his manager Paul Doyle, his relationship with his physical therapist, Chris Xuereb, and the steps that he took to ensure that no prohibited substance entered his body. - Mr. Paul Doyle, the agent and manager of Asafa Powell testified about his relationship with Powell, his involvement with Chris Xuereb, and the steps he took to discover the source of the positive test. - Counsel for JADCO, Mr. Lackston Robinson, chose not to cross examine Mr. Doyle and had only a few questions on cross-examination for Mr. Powell. - Mr. Robinson indicated to the Panel that he would rely on the evidence presented in the hearing before the Jamaica Anti-Doping Disciplinary Panel since that evidence was available for the CAS Panel to consider in its deliberations. - The parties, particularly JADCO, made lengthy oral arguments in closing.
-At the conclusion 4.11 of the hearing, the Parties indicated that they were satisfied that their right to be heard had been duly respected and they had been treated fairly and equally in the arbitration proceedings. - The Parties were reminded that the Panel would render the operative part of the award at the 4.12 earliest opportunity which was notified to them by the CAS Court Office on July 14, 2014.
+- 4.7 The Panel was assisted at the hearing by Mr. Christopher Singer, Counsel to CAS who served as Ad hoc clerk. - 4.8 Simpson had been granted permission by the Panel to call witnesses by telephone but she indicated at the hearing itself that the only witnesses that the Panel would hear from would be herself and her agent, Paul Doyle.
+The Respondent did not call any witnesses at the hearing. - 4.9 At the hearing the Panel heard the detailed submissions of counsel as well as the evidence of the following witnesses: - Ms. Sherone Simpson testified about her dismay upon discovering that she had tested positive for a specified substance.
+She also testified about her relationship with her

+- manager Paul Doyle, her relationship with her physical therapist, Chris Xuereb, and the steps that she took to ensure that no prohibited substance entered her body. - Mr. Paul Doyle, the agent and manager of Sherone Simpson testified about his relationship with Simpson, his involvement with Chris Xuereb, and the steps he took to discover the source of the positive test. - Counsel for JADCO, Mr. Lackston Robinson, chose not to cross examine Mr. Doyle and had only a few questions on cross-examination for Ms. Simpson. - Mr. Robinson indicated to the Panel that he would rely on the evidence presented in the hearing before the Jamaica Anti-Doping Disciplinary Panel since that evidence was available for the CAS Panel to consider in its deliberations. - 4.10 The Parties, particularly JADCO, made lengthy oral arguments in closing.
+At the conclusion of the hearing, the Parties were satisfied that their right to be heard had been duly respected and, they had been treated fairly and equally in the arbitration proceedings. - The Parties were reminded that the Panel would render the operative part of the award at the 4.11 earliest opportunity which was notified to them by the CAS Court Office on July 14, 2014.